-This course provides a study of instrumentation circuits/ systems.
+This course provides a study of instrumentation circuits/systems.
 Topics include the use of transducers, detectors, actuators, and/ or other devices and equipment in industrial applications.
 Upon completion, the student should be able to apply principles of instrumentation circuits and systems.

-Prerequisites: ILT 114, ELT 231, and ELT 232 Program: Industrial Electronics Technology
+Prerequisites: A grade of C or better in ILT 114, ELT 231, and ELT 232